mir123/lunitas/README.md

 ## 3. Acknowledgements

 This script is based on the BSD Games program pom by Keith E. Brandt.
 I translated part of pom.c to Javascript and added the SVG output bit.

+Eclipses are obtained using code from the[http://xjubier.free.fr/en/site_pages/LunarEclipseCalculator.html](lunar eclipse calculator) by Xavier Jubier.